Improved Tree Sparsifiers in Near-Linear Time: Overview of Our Results and Techniques

 In a demand state $P$ each node $v\in V$ has its own vector of $|V|$ commodities (one for each vertex), where for each commodity it has some amount of mass that is waiting at $v$ to be shipped out (or, if the amount is negative, waiting to be shipped into $v$).
 This representation is particularly convenient in the hierarchical setting: Even when we focus on a sub-cluster $S$, we maintain at each $v\in S$ information on the mass from all $|V|$ commodities including those of vertices that are not in $S$.
 In contrast, working directly with $|S|\times |S|$ demand matrices within a sub-cluster $S$ would be inconvenient, as the local view would lose information about demands involving vertices outside $S$.
 The demand state formulation, on the other hand, always retains the complete global demand structure, allowing us to reason locally within clusters while still maintaining awareness of the external interactions.

-We can then update the demand state by moving mass around, thus reasoning about intermediate steps in the routing scheme.
-That is, we again use the structure of $T$ to direct the movement of demands.
-As we climb up the sparsifier $T$, we move the demands of the demand state $P$ from internal edges to the boundary edges of sub-clusters $S\in V_T$.
+We use the structure of $T$ to direct the movement of demands.
+This corresponds to updating the demand state.
+Specifically, as we climb up the sparsifier $T$, we move the demands of the demand state from internal edges to the boundary edges of sub-clusters $S\in V_T$.
 However, unlike in the flow-sparsifier setting, these movements do not necessarily correspond to an actual multi-commodity flow that is routable in the graph.
 In fact, we do not ``pay'' for the congestion of these routings, as in the flow-sparsifier analysis, but rather according to how much the graph respects them (see Definition~\ref{def:cut_respects_flow}).
 This charging scheme is detailed in Section \ref{section:charging-scheme}.